jasongannon/jasongannon.github.io/README.md

 __Conduent, Remote (Sept.
 ‘17–Present)__

-* Serve client as technical analyst, bridging gaps between client and developer team during development of new web applications.
+* Bridge gaps between client and developers with analysis, communication, and documentation
-* Conduct analysis of new system, define user needs, structure and develop technical documentation for end user groups
-* Work with client stakeholders to explain project to technical team and coordinate with them throughout the project development.
+* Work closely with client and Product Owner to define use case specifications, documentation
-* Communicate user needs to Product Owner, define different user groups, write user stories, and structure documentation
-* Learn new technology quickly and assist stakeholders and end users with clear instructions and useful resources
+* Learn new applications and assist client define user needs, conduct workflow analysis
-* Extract, transform, and load data from multiple sources to model data and provide visualizations for stakeholders
-* Use highly proficient writing, editing and proofreading skills to produce engaging and error-free documentation
-* Edit and standardize existing documentation to conform with updates to process or other system components
+* Assist owner with user acceptance testing and user training and onboarding
+* Test use cases in validation and testing environments; capture process or UI updates
+* Structure training courses, develop user guide templates, define needs for user training
-* Meet with stakeholders to review project status, conduct workflow analysis, validate data and documentation
+* Meet regular with client and Product Owner to review project status, provide change requests
-* Observed in-progress operations to identify important steps for process documentation
-* Achieved 100% satisfaction rating from client last four years
+* Achieved 100% rating from client last four years; responsive and customer-oriented
-* Present new technology and other technical documents to help upskilling withing department
-* Prove successful working within tight deadlines and fast-paced atmosphere

 ### Technical Writer